My eighth annual Broadway (and small theater) gift guide below includes links and information on shopping for

 Don’t forget the shows this season that have not yet opened, although let’s hope that your theater lover is adventurous enough to avoid blaming you for any disappointment.
 I can’t recommend shows I haven’t seen, but here are links for tickets already on sale that have been generating some buzz.

-For details on these and other current Broadway shows, check out the
+For details on these and other Broadway shows this season, check out the

 What about Off-Broadway?